back to top

 ADB, or Android Debug Bridge, is a command-line tool that allows developers to find errors or other issues on the platform while testing an app or software update.
 The “adb logcat” command further adds examples of how to output log files or perform debugging.

-Now that you have the latest ADB and set it up on your platform, some of you might ask what we can do afterward.
+Now that you have the latest ADB and have set it up on your platform, some of you might ask what we can do afterward.

 The simple answer for them is that now you can debug your Android apps and communicate with your PC via the related command.
 I hope you have the latest ADB installed and set up on your PC, even after reading these instructions.
 If any user has any questions, please ask them all below.